SimonSikstrom/godot-midi-in-module/README.md

 # CURRENTLY ONLY WORKS WITH GODOT VERSION >=3.1

-# Module with Midi input for Android, iOS and MacOS in the [GODOT Engine](https://github.com/godotengine/godot)
+# A [GODOT Engine](https://github.com/godotengine/godot) MIDI In Module for Android & iOS
+## (+ MacOS for testing)

-Build GODOT with this module to add a midi listener in your device.
+This GODOT module is primarliy for iOS and Android devices to make it easier to listen on midi in signals from your smartphone.

-For every midi device connected to your device it will open a channel and listen to all incoming messges.
+For every midi device you connect to the device you will get the callbacks you need to read the midi device data on a specific port.

 ### TODO
 * Test on iOS